openshift/installer/CONTRIBUTING.md

 ## Coding Style

-CoreOS projects written in Go follow a set of style guidelines that we've documented in [Go at CoreOS][coreos-golang].
+The coding style suggested by the Golang community is used in tectonic-installer.
+See the [style doc][golang-style] for details.
 Please follow them when working on your contributions.

 Tectonic Installer includes syntax checks on the Terraform templates which will fail the PR checker for non-standard formatted code.